Foxinodes/bitsong-dao-distribution/README.md

 - `--decimals <number>`: Number of decimals (default is 6),
 - `--chainId <string>`: Chain ID (default is `bitsong-2b`).
+- `--separateFiles`: If used, the command will generate separate files per delegator.

 Example usage with options:

 ```bash
 npx tsx src/main.ts generateDaodaoTx --decimals 6 --chainId bitsong-2b
 ```

+If the `--separateFiles` option is used, the command will generate additional files per delegator in addition to `daodao-tx-1.json` and `daodao-tx-2.json`:

+- `daodao-withdraw-<delegatorAddress>.json`: Contains withdrawal transactions for the specified delegator.
+- `daodao-staking-<delegatorAddress>.json`: Contains staking transactions for the specified delegator.

 ## License